pikepdf/pikepdf/README.md

 License
 -------

-pikepdf is provided under the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0/) license (MPL) that can be found in the LICENSE file.
+pikepdf is licensed under the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0/) license (MPL-2.0) that can be found in the LICENSE file.
 By using, distributing, or contributing to this project, you agree to the terms and conditions of this license.
+MPL 2.0 permits you to combine the software with other work, including commercial and closed source software, but asks you to publish source-level modifications you make to pikepdf itself.

 Some components of the project may be under other license agreements, as indicated in their SPDX license header or the [`.dep5/reuse`](REUSE) file.

-[Informally](https://www.mozilla.org/en-US/MPL/2.0/FAQ/), MPL 2.0 is a not "viral" license.
-It may be combined with other work, including commercial software.
-However, you must disclose your modifications *to pikepdf* in source code form.
-In other works, fork this repository on GitHub or elsewhere and commit your contributions there, and you've satisfied your obligations.
-MPL 2.0 is compatible with the GPL and LGPL - see the [guidelines](https://www.mozilla.org/en-US/MPL/2.0/combining-mpl-and-gpl/) for notes on use in GPL.